Humble Politiciann Nograj: In popular culture

 Nograj is the mascot of the Royal Challengers Bangalore cricket team.
 Indian comedy YouTuber duo Jordindian also made a collab with Danish Sait, reprising his role as a politician while calling himself "Politician Uncle".

 Spin off

-A ten episode web series named Humble Politiciann Nograj was released in voot select with Sait and Chendoor reprising their respective roles and Disha Madan in a pivotal role.
+A ten episode web series named Humble Politiciann Nograj was released on Voot Select with Sait and Chendoor reprising their respective roles and Disha Madan in a pivotal role.